Five Award-Winning Wineries in Washington to Sip Your Way Through

 Tenet Wines’ 2013 The Pundit Syrah, Columbia Valley ranked #34 on Wine Spectator’s Top 100 list for 2015.
 The Tenet Wines, produced by Chateau St. Michelle’s head winemaker and Washington team, are a combination of local techniques that have been used for centuries alongside of expert knowledge using modern techniques.
 The result put their Pundit Syrah on the map.
 The revolutionary Pundit, a GSM-grenache, syrah and mourvedre blend, expresses finesse and balance, and according to Tenet Wines you will never look at Syrah the same way again.

-About the Guest Blogger: Caroline Davis is the marketing specialist for Seattle Lockmaster and contributing editor at Carpe Daily.
+About the Guest Writer: Caroline Davis is the marketing specialist for Seattle Lockmaster and contributing editor at Carpe Daily.
 When not working, she enjoys traveling, photography and a good bottle of wine, @davisct_d.